tamimattafi/android-navigation-manager/README.md

 	//This is fragment layout id that will be used in onCreateView(inflater: LayoutInflater, container: ViewGroup?, savedInstanceState: Bundle?) override val layoutId: Int = R.layout.fragment_add_routine

+	//This is the animation that will be used in every transaction.
+If this is set to null, no animation will be played open var animationSet: AnimationSet? = AnimationSet.DEFAULT

         ...
 }